 17. I am having technical difficulties accessing the training, what should I do?

 If you’re having any technical difficulties, please email email@example.com.

-You may refer to the Institute Discrimination & Harassment Response Office (IDHR) website which includes a short video that clarifies the term “responsible employee” for faculty and staff.
+You may refer to the Institute Discrimination & Harassment Response Office (IDHR) website.

 2. Where can I find more information about resources covered in these training modules?

 More information is available via these online resources:

 3. As an employee, what if I have questions about a specific situation involving sexual harassment that was brought to me?

 Please fill out our “Notify IDHR as a Responsible Employee” form on our website or email firstname.lastname@example.org.
 You can also reach out to the Deputy Title IX Coordinators for local area contacts regarding these concerns.